 - A nomination summary of approximately 300 words in length, explaining why the nominee should be awarded the commendation; and

-- Two (2) letters of support from individuals other than the nominator (maximum 750 words in length).
+- Two (2) independent letters of support from individuals other than the nominator (maximum 750 words in length).

 When preparing a nomination please ensure that:

-- The nomination package is complete including the nomination form, nomination summary, and two letters of support; and
+- The nomination package is complete including the nomination form, nomination summary, and two independent letters of support; and

 - Nomination letters clearly illustrate with examples how the individual or organization has made a lasting and positive impact on Veterans and their families.